convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   fixture-backed fallbacks; a rendered but broken `img` is a failed result.
 - Run the final acceptance twice with the same persistent browser profile.
 The second launch must reach the catalog and must not remain at active 100/100.
-- In the standalone Playwright output, emit one machine-readable line named `CAMPAIGN_BROWSER_METRICS=<json>`.
-Measure navigation start to synchronization completion, first local view completion, first useful root render, first successful local get/detail, and second persistent launch completion.
-These timings supplement, rather than replace, visible assertions.
+- Report the observed synchronization completion, first local view, first useful root render, first local get/detail and second persistent launch.
+The independent campaign harness records machine-readable browser timings.
 - Treat every warning returned by `flow-fullsync-scaffold` as blocking.
 Use `Status.actionId`, `UpdateList`, `UpdateNumber`, bindable Button labels and formatted Text from the palette when their generic behavior matches the